MounikaBeerelly/my-python-journey/11_ObjectOrientedProgramming/Intro.md

 - Print the structure of the class : `emptyClass.__dict__`
 - Method always works for object of its class.
 ### Access Specifiers :
 1. pubic
+    - Public members of a class can be directly called upon the object of the class using `.` operator.
 2. private
-    - Accessing pubilc attributes directly on the name of the object which is outside the class.
-    - Private members of a class cannot call directly on the object of a class.
+    - Private members of a class can be used only within the class, hence cannot be  directly called on the object of the class.
-    - Without the methods, we can't call the private members
+    - To access the private members of the class we definitely need public method in the class.
 3. protected

 ### Constructor in Object Oriented Applications :